statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 }
 ```

-That's handy for us, because that'll mean we can just extend the Stache repository, point to our own query builder, and customize
+We  we can extend the Stache repository to gain all of these features, point to our own query builder, and customize only a small set of methods that need tweaking to work with Eloquent.
-only a few additional things.
 The resulting class looks something like this.
-It's fairly bare-bones!
+As you can see, it's quite minimal.

 ``` php
 <?php